Kassab11/Investigating-the-Complexity-of-Deep-Neural-Networks/README.md

 ------------------------------------------------------------------------------------------------------------------
-Please note that these codes belong to AdderNet originally, very small modifications has been done on these codes.
+Please note that the AdderNet codes belong to AdderNet authors originally, very small modifications has been done on these codes.

+The Drone-Vs-Bird dataset can be downloaded by contacting the authors of the paper.